piecioshka/git-scripts/README.md

 set -gx PATH $HOME/projects/git-scripts/ $PATH
 ```

-When you modify shell configs, please restart the terminal to apply new settings.
+**TIP**: When you modify shell configs, please restart the terminal to apply new settings.

 ## Commands